nbooster/HPT/README.md

 10. **Can handle an enormous amount of measurements / calls** ( it uses frequency tables to store them ).

 ## Use case
+On modern CPUs, with out-of-order execution, deep instruction pipelines, speculative execution, caching, thermal throttling, and OS interrupts, deterministic cycle counts of a specific general piece of code are practically impossible.
+Even reading the Invariant Time Stamp Counter (TSC) itself introduces a variable overhead (usually between 20 to 50 cycles).

-This lib is best suited for accurate and consistent measuring production code with real world data.
+This lib is the best effort for accurate and consistent measuring production code with real world data, with the easiest API possible.

 It is NOT a benchmarking lib (although it can be used for that too).
 The process is simple:
   1. Measure a specific code block in production with real world data, using the proper setup ( see Notes ).